lostmsu/lostmsu.github.io/Not-CSharp.md

 # Conclusion

-C# or NOT demonstrates how to design and train a deep convolutional neural network with C# and TensorFlow.
+Not C# demonstrates how to design and train a deep convolutional neural network with C# and TensorFlow.
 High-level Keras API is used to describe the model, and some OOP helps to abstract its building blocks away.

 The pre-trained network can be used in a cross-platform UI app to load text files, and classify the programming language a block of text is written in.

-The full up-to-date code of C# or NOT can be found on [GitHub](https://github.com/losttech/Gradient-Samples/tree/master/CSharpOrNot).
+The full up-to-date code of Not C# can be found on [GitHub](https://github.com/losttech/Gradient-Samples/tree/master/CSharpOrNot).
 Also, [pretrained weights for v1](
     https://github.com/losttech/Gradient-Samples/releases/tag/csharp-or-not%2Fv1).